IBM-Cloud/docs/services/mobileanalytics/app-monitoring.md

       * Authentication Type (required)
 5. Click **Save**.

-### Managing Alert definitions
+### Managing alert definitions
 {: #managing-alert-definitions}

 In this example, you manage your alert definitions from the Alert Management page.

-1. In the MobileFirst Analytics Console, click the **Alerts** icon.
-This action opens the Alert Log page.
+1. In the {{site.data.keyword.mobileanalytics_short}} Console, click **Logs**.
+This action opens the Alert Logs page.
-2. Click the **Alerts Management** tab.
-3. Optional: Toggle the check-box under the **Enabled** column to enable or disable a specific alert definition.
+2. Optional: Toggle the check-box under the **Enabled** column to enable or disable a specific alert definition.
-4. Optional: Click the **Duplicate** icon if you want to create a copy of an alert definition and change some values.
+3. Optional: Click the **Duplicate** icon if you want to create a copy of an alert definition and change some values.
-5. Optional: Click the **Pencil** icon if you want to edit an alert definition.
+4. Optional: Click the **Pencil** icon if you want to edit an alert definition.
-6. Optional: Click the **Trash** icon if you want to delete an alert definition.
+5. Optional: Click the **Trash** icon if you want to delete an alert definition.

 ### Viewing alert details
 {: #viewing-alert-details}

 In this example, you view the details of your triggered alerts from the Alert Log page.

-1. In the MobileFirst Analytics Console, click the **Alerts** icon.
+1. In the {{site.data.keyword.mobileanalytics_short}} Console, click **Logs**.
 This action brings up the Alert Log page.
 2. Click the **+** icon for any of the alerts.
 This action displays the **Alert Definition** and **Alert Instances** sections.

     **Note**: If the corresponding alert definition was not deleted or modified, you can edit the alert definition by clicking **Edit Alert**.
 Otherwise, the **Edit Alert** button is unavailable and the following message displays: